KxSystems/docs/docs/ml/automl/ug/index.md

 2. A saved report indicating the procedure taken and scores achieved.
 3. A saved binary encoded dictionary denoting, the procedure to be taken for reproducing results, running on new data and outlining all important information relating to a run.
 4. Results from each step of the pipeline published to console.
+5. On application NLP techniques a word2vec model is saved outlining the text to numerical mapping for a specific run.

 The following shows the execution of the function `.automl.run` in a regression task for a non-time series application.
 Data and implementation code is provided for other problem types however for brevity, output is displayed in full for one example only.